The European market potential for soap

 Wellness: the at-home spa

-The consumer base for wellness is becoming more and more broad, as different drivers can be at play – ranging from healing to pleasure.
-Since this use of soap has a health component to it, natural ingredients are popular.
-Because Western European consumers associate spa and yoga practices with oriental origins, they appreciate ‘exotic’ ingredients.
+Because European consumers often associate spa and yoga practices with oriental origins, they appreciate ‘exotic’ ingredients.
 As the spa experience is connected to relaxation and even healing, soaps and related items for this segment often come in muted, natural colours and branding.

 Tips:

 - Study developments in wellness, including spa and yoga practices, and other forms of physical and mental self-improvement.
 These give important clues about consumer preferences for the home.
+For example, you can subscribe to updates from the Global Wellness Institute.

 - If your soap comes in a dispenser, create interest by using a natural material (like stone) and adding handmade decorations.
 Dispensers are essentially an industrially produced form of packaging.
 Also consider offering a full set of matching bathroom accessories, including a toothbrush holder, soap dishes and a tray.
 You could work with a neighbouring manufacturer of such accessories on this.